Jason-Teng/MethGET/README.md

   -n SAMPLENAME, --samplename SAMPLENAME
                         the name of the set of data
   -p {scatter,kernel}, --plot {scatter,kernel}
-                        create scatterplot or kernel density plot, default is 'scatterplot' -c {CG,CHG,CHH,all}, --context {CG,CHG,CHH,all}
+                        create scatterplot or kernel density plot, default is 'scatter' -c {CG,CHG,CHH,all}, --context {CG,CHG,CHH,all}
                         choose the context of methylation, default 'all' is to choose them all -t {Promoter,Gene_Body,Exon,Intron,all}, --target {Promoter,Gene_Body,Exon,Intron,all}